Topological classification of Higher-order topological phases with nested band inversion surfaces: Lattice Hamiltonian and examples

 where $S_2^{m=1}$ indicates the discrete points satisfying $M_2=0$.
 When $S_2^{m=1}$ falls within the region with $v_1\neq0$ bounded by $S_1^{m=2}$ in the 1D BZ of $k_2$, the $0$D corner states appear, as shown in Fig.~\ref{secondEX}(d).

-For these two Hamiltonians, the topological invariants can be indexed as $Z\times Z$, i.e. the two parts of Hamiltonian can be indexed by $Z$-class topological invariants and second-order topological phases appear when their BISs satisfy the nested relation.
-It also establishes for all Hamiltonian $H^{(\uppercase\expandafter{\romannumeral1})}$ of Eq.~(\ref{H_1}) and $H^{(\uppercase\expandafter{\romannumeral2})}$ of Eq.~(\ref{H_2}), indexed as $Z\times Z$ in Table.~\ref{Classification}.
-The other two case, namely $H^{(\uppercase\expandafter{\romannumeral3})}$ of Eq.~(\ref{H_3}) and $H^{(\uppercase\expandafter{\romannumeral4})}$ of Eq.~(\ref{H_4}), are indexed as $2Z\times Z$ in Table.~\ref{Classification}, as their BISs and pseudospin texture are similar to the first two classes but the number of topological boundary states will double, and an example will be given in the following subsection.
+For these two Hamiltonians, the topological invariants can be indexed as $Z\times Z$, i.e., the two parts of the Hamiltonian can be indexed by $Z$-class topological invariants and second-order topological phases appear when their BISs satisfy the nested relation.
+It also establishes for all Hamiltonians $H^{(\uppercase\expandafter{\romannumeral1})}$ of Eq.~(\ref{H_1}) and $H^{(\uppercase\expandafter{\romannumeral2})}$ of Eq.~(\ref{H_2}), indexed as $Z\times Z$ in Table.~\ref{Classification}.
+The other two cases, namely $H^{(\uppercase\expandafter{\romannumeral3})}$ of Eq.~(\ref{H_3}) and $H^{(\uppercase\expandafter{\romannumeral4})}$ of Eq.~(\ref{H_4}), are indexed as $2Z\times Z$ in Table~\ref{Classification}, as their BISs and pseudospin textures are similar to the first two classes but the number of topological boundary states will double, and an example will be given in the following subsection.